yellow-footed-honeyguide/great-commands/GREAT_GIT_COMMANDS.md

 ⚙️ `git show feature-branch:example.txt`
 - Show content of file from another branch

+⚙️ `git restore .`
+Revert all file modifications and restore the branch to its state at creation

 ## Synchronization
 ⚙️ `git reset --hard origin/main`
 - Resets your local `main` branch to match the remote `origin/main` branch.